 The original plan was for me to walk alone: a chance to meditate and use the afternoons to write.
-So when my husband decided he would take the time off work and join me, it was slightly unexpected.
+So when my husband decided he would take the time off work and join me for this second honeymoon, it was slightly unexpected.

 Maybe it was because he was reminded of the fact one of my best friends met her husband on the Camino.